AdobeDocs/journey-optimizer-learn.en/help/decision-management/demo-of-decision-management-capabilities.md

 ---
 # Demo of the Journey Optimizer's decisioning capabilities

-Learn how brands can use the decision management capabilities to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.
+Learn how brands can use  decisioning to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.

 >[!VIDEO](https://video.tv.adobe.com/v/3451100?quality=12&learn=on){transcript=true}